Build with AI

 - Node.js (20+ recommended)

-llmscope.
-We use theembeddingsAPI.
-Currently, Siemens access is required to request a token, but we are working on a configurable alternative for all users. - IDE/Agent/LLM setup of your choice, e.g. VS Code, GitHub Copilot, Claude Sonnet 4.5
+llmscope to get access to theembeddingsAPI at https://api.siemens.com/llm.
+(Currently, Siemens access is required to request a token, but we are working on a configurable alternative for all users.) - IDE/agent/LLM setup of your choice, e.g. VS Code, GitHub Copilot, Claude Sonnet 4.5, OpenCode

 Project installation